meridj/PSU_2015_my_printf/README.md

 # PSU_2015_my_printf
+An Epitech Project

-Recode of the printf function
+* Recode of the printf function